 Please click to enlarge.

+But in our 2018 analysis of 1,600+ publicly traded US retailers’ earnings calls, we found that only 9 of 50+ companies had started to discuss an AI strategy.
 While most traditional retailers have yet to develop an AI strategy, some stores and e-commerce players have started using AI and robotics to transform the retail space.
 With recent advances like computer vision-based cashierless stores, an increasing number of retailers may be forced to improve their AI game in the coming years.

 Using CB Insights data, we dug into the changing retail landscape.
 Below, we analyze how AI, machine learning, and computer vision-based technologies — including robots used for heavy lifting, navigation, and assembly tasks — are impacting all parts of the retail chain, from the manufacturing of goods all the way to their distribution.